 In Gwynn Oak, however, the average commute to work is quite long.
 On average, people spend 31.54 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 For the size of the town, public transportation in Gwynn Oak is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Gwynn Oak, the benefits are reduced air pollution and congestion on the highways.

 Gwynn Oak is a very ethnically-diverse town.
 The people who call Gwynn Oak home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gwynn Oak residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Gwynn Oak include German, English, Irish, and Nigerian.
+Important ancestries of people in Gwynn Oak include African, Nigerian, Jamaican, German, and Irish.